aSolorzano20/OCP_1Z0_829_theory/Chapter-6-Class Design/chapter_6_class_design.md

 <br>

 #### Inheriting Object
-- All classes inherit from a single class: java.lang.Object , or Object for short.
+- All classes inherit from a single class: java.lang.Object, or Object for short.
 - Object is the only class that doesn’t have a parent class.
 - when you define a new class that extends an existing class, Java does not automatically extend the Object class.
-- Primitive types such as int and boolean do not inherit from Object , since they are not classes.
+- Primitive types such as int and boolean do not inherit from Object, since they are not classes.
 <br>

 #### Applying Class Access Modifiers